Misogynist terrorism: Male supremacism

 In some attacks or threats of terrorism, the perpetrator has described a desire to reinforce male superiority in a sexual hierarchy by preventing women from being recognized for their work or tolerated in leadership positions.
 For example, feminist video game critic Anita Sarkeesian received threats of mass shooting and bombing unless a ceremony in which she was to be given an award was canceled.
 The ICCT argues that the Hanau terrorist attack should be understood as motivated by male supremacism, despite the perpetrator sharing some beliefs of incels.

 Proving masculinity

+According to feminist author Laura Bates, online extremist groups present stereotypes of masculinity such as strength, a lack of vulnerability, and a lack of emotion as solutions to the problems and insecurities faced by young men, such as workplace injuries, cancer, and suicide.
+However, she says, these stereotypes actually cause or exacerbate the problems they claim to solve.
+Bates says that this ideological grooming can lead to calls for mass violence against women and that when this occurs, it should be categorized as terrorism.

 Valenti writes that some misogynist terrorists have been motivated by a desire to live up to the stereotype that "real men" are powerful.

 Incel beliefs can include an abhorrence of men who are perceived as sexually successful with women.
 Male victims of misogynist violence have been targeted because of a desperation to assert superiority over these men.

 Spreading fear among women

 As is typical of terrorism, these acts are intended to cause widespread fear.
 Any woman may reasonably be unsettled about the potential of being targeted, notes philosopher Kate Manne, because often victims of these killings are treated as essentially interchangeable.
 Women are targeted merely because they fit a certain type rather than because they have any particular relationship to the killer.

 Misogyny need not mean hostility to women universally, or even very generally.
 Instead, misogynist terrorists often express a desire to target women of a particular type, either as revenge for perceived slights or because of a perceived connection between the targeted women and feminism.
 However, the women targeted have no actual connection to a terrorist targeting indiscriminately; instead, they are viewed as representatives or stand-ins for the women he wishes to harm.